-I’m going to start with the decisions that I made about my portfolio and the reasoning behind them.
-If you want to checkout the new portfolio, simply jump to it 😉
+I am going to start with the decisions that I made about my portfolio and the reasoning behind them.

 Too much overweight in Tech

 At the beginning of my investing, I decided to invest 5% of my portfolio in Tech.
-I bought shares in Vanguard Information Technology ETF (VGT).
-Why did I choose to add Tech ?
-Mostly because it was earning a lot and I wanted a part of it.
+I bought shares in the Vanguard Information Technology ETF (VGT).
+Why did I choose to add Tech exposure?
+Mostly because it was earning a lot, and I wanted a part of it.
 I was a bit greedy on that one.
-Secondly, since I work in the Tech industry, I know what this is about.
+Secondly, since I work in the tech industry, I know what this is about.

 However, I came to doubt this decision.
 First, the Vanguard Total ETF (VT) already has around 15% of Tech.
 Since VT is already a large part of my portfolio, it is not necessary to add more Tech.
-Plus, 5% is very small and will not make a large enough difference.
-An other problem is that since I’m also working in Tech, there is a strong correlation between the risk of the Tech stocks crashing and loosing my job.
-This correlation should probably be avoided.
-Finally, VGT has very low dividend yield.
+Plus, 5% is tiny and will not make a significant enough difference.
+Another problem is that since I am also working in Tech, there is a strong correlation between the risk of the Tech stocks crashing and losing my job.
+People should avoid such a correlation.
+Finally, VGT has a very low dividend yield.

 The solution is simple: Sell my Tech ETF.
 I sold my tech ETF in April 2018, for a nice profit (around 6%).
-Since I also increased my overall allocation to VT, this means also a small increase in Tech.
-But this will be weighted to global world allocation of Tech.
-With both ETF at the same TER, it won’t make a difference in overall TER.
-This will also increase my overall yield.
-This always interesting.
+Since I also increased my overall allocation to VT, this also means a small increase in Tech.
+But this will be weighted to the global world allocation of Tech.
+With both ETF at the same TER, it will not make a difference in overall TER.
+It will also increase my overall yield.
+This is always interesting.

 Pacific is not China

 Recently, I started considering my second pillar into my net worth.
-This makes a big difference in terms of my current bond allocation.
+It makes a big difference in terms of my current bond allocation.
 Before, I was only considering a small part of my entire net worth.
-This led me to believe that I needed more bonds.
-So I actually bought more bonds in March.
+This mistake led me to believe that I needed more bonds.
+So I bought more bonds in March.
 For this, my reasoning was also that this could help for rebalancing.
-However, I already have too much bonds.
+However, I already have too many bonds.
 I need to concentrate on building my stock allocation.
 Indeed, I realized that my overall bond allocation was 45%.
-This is too much.
+It is too much for my liking.

 Small percentages do not help

 First, they do not make that much of a difference.
 Less than 5% of an asset in a global portfolio will have a small impact.
-They are costly to buy.
+Also, these small allocations are costly to buy.
 Most of the time, there is a fixed cost when you buy the fund.
-If you have to buy a single share to balance your fund, you end up with a large cost.
-And, they can be difficult to balance.
-Unless you can buy fractional share, it is difficult to have the correct allocation.
+If you have to buy a single share to balance your fund, you end up with a high cost.
+And, they can be challenging to balance.
+Unless you can buy a fractional share, it is difficult to have the correct allocation.

-If I hadn’t sold them because I had too much bonds, I would have sold my two bonds funds because their allocations were too small.
-I don’t think a portfolio should have allocations of less than 5%.
-And for me, I will try to not have allocations of less than 10% anymore.
+If I had not sold them because I had too many bonds, I would have sold my two bonds funds because their allocations were too small.
+I do not think a portfolio should have allocations of less than 5%.
+And for me, I will try not to have allocations of less than 10% anymore.

 Europe does not serve as home bias

 The solution is simple again: Sell my Europe ETF.
-I will allocate 20% to Switzerland as home bias.
-This will be enough.
+I will allocate 20% to Switzerland as my home bias.
+It will be enough.
 With this, Europe will simply be weighted according to my world ETF.
-And I won’t have to worry about the EUR too much.
+And I will not have to worry about the EUR too much.

 Reduce the fees

 Before the changes, the average fee of my portfolio was 0.1695%.
-It’s really not bad.
+It is not bad.
 The worst funds were the Ishares Europe ETF (IMEU) with 0.35% TER and the Vanguard High Dividend Yield International (VYMI) with 0.32% TER.
-The Europe ETF was sold, for reasons explained in the previous section.
+I sold the Europe ETF, for reasons explained in the previous section.

 New ETF portfolio

-Finally, Here is the new ETF portfolio you’ve been looking for:
+Finally, Here is the new ETF portfolio you have been looking for: